top of page

 LGBTQ

 According to the National Alliance on Mental Illness "LGBTQ people with mental health conditions may also find themselves fighting a double stigma.
-Many will experience prejudice based on their sexual and/or gender identity as well as the stigma associated with mental illness.
 Confronting these challenges and mental health symptoms with an LGBTQ-inclusive therapist can lead to better outcomes, and even recovery."
-Caitlin is open and affirming to all within the LGBTQ+ community and especially enjoys working with couples within this population.
+I am open and affirming and loves working with women within this community.

 bottom of page